-- A: If the merger proposal is not approved by the holders of a majority of the outstanding shares of MedEquities common stock, or if the merger is not completed for any other reason, holders of MedEquities common stock would not receive any consideration from Omega for their shares of MedEquities common stock.
+A: If the merger proposal is not approved by the holders of a majority of the outstanding shares of MedEquities common stock, or if the merger is not completed for any other reason, holders of MedEquities common stock would not receive any consideration from Omega for their shares of MedEquities common stock.
 Instead, MedEquities would remain an independent public company, and MedEquities common stock would continue to be registered under the Exchange Act and listed and traded on the NYSE.
-MedEquities expects that its management will operate MedEquities' business in a manner similar to that in which it is being operated today and that holders of shares of MedEquities common stock will continue to be subject to the same risks and opportunities to which they are currently subject with respect to their ownership of MedEquities may be required to pay Omega a termination fee.
-See "The Merger Agreement - Termination Fee and Expense Reimbursement". - Q: Am I entitled to exercise appraisal rights instead of receiving the per share merger consideration for my shares of MedEquities common stock? - A: No. Holders of shares of MedEquities common stock will not be entitled to appraisal rights.
+MedEquities expects that its management will operate MedEquities' business in a manner similar to that in which it is being operated today and that holders of shares of MedEquities common stock will continue to be subject to the same risks and opportunities to which they are currently subject with respect to their ownership of MedEquities common stock.
+Under certain circumstances, if the merger is not completed, MedEquities may be required to pay Omega a termination fee.
+See "The Merger Agreement - Termination Fee and Expense Reimbursement".

+Q: Am I entitled to exercise appraisal rights instead of receiving the per share merger consideration for my shares of MedEquities common stock?

+A: No. Holders of shares of MedEquities common stock will not be entitled to appraisal rights.